labs26-citrics/Labs26-Citrics-DS-TeamB/README.md

 # APIs

-## Google Places API

-We used the [Google Places API](https://developers.google.com/places/web-service/photos) to dynamically retrieve the most appropriate cover images for each city in our database.
+## TODO: Describe APIS

-## Backend APIs
+## Frontend APIs
-See [Backend Documentation](https://github.com/labs26-citrics/Labs26-Citrics-DS-TeamB) for more information on the APIs used by our Data Science team.
+See [Frontend Documentation](https://github.com/labs26-citrics/Labs26-Citrics-FE-TeamB) for more information on the APIs used by our Web team.

 ## Getting started